-Absolute Targets Normalized Targets What is your target for change (in %) in energy use from this source?
-(Enter negative energy use from this source?
-(Enter negative value for reduction target or positive value for value for reduction target or positive value for increased target) increased target) Enter the Intermediate and/or final target year.
-What is your normalized target based on?
-Describe the measures planned to achieve this Enter the Intermediate and/or final target year. target Describe the measures planned to achieve this target
+Absolute Targets Normalized Targets What is your target for change (in %) in What is your target for change (in %) in energy use from this source?
+(Enter energy use from this source?
+(Enter negative value for reduction target or negative value for reduction target or positive value for increased target) positive value for increased target) Enter the Intermediate and/or final target What is your normalized target based on? year.
+Describe the measures planned to achieve Enter the Intermediate and/or final target this target year.
+Describe the measures planned to achieve this target